 These 6 exercises are proven to ease your upper back pain.
 They are a sample of many effective options.
 You will also benefit from receiving manual therapy performed by your physical therapist.
 As always, your unique situation and goals dictate the approach that is best for you.
 Improvements will be small at first but stick with it.
 Commit to these exercises for at least 6 weeks.

-If you would like help getting started, call our office to schedule an initial evaluation with your physical therapist.
+If you want help getting started, call our office to schedule an initial evaluation with your physical therapist.

 Pain eBook